 Internally, you work not only with the sales team, but also with customer service, accounting, marketing, planning, and so on.
 In small to medium-sized companies, we regularly see Sales Assistant as a kind of 'hybrid' function, in which you partly also take on the role of marketing assistant, planning assistant or customer service officer.
 Ideal for gaining extensive experience within the corporate world in a short space of time!"

-Which skills are required to become a successful Sales Assistant?
+What education and skills do you need to become a Sales Assistant?

-What are possible career opportunities for Sales Assistants?
+What are the career opportunities for a Sales Assistant?